OptimalBits/bull/REFERENCE.md

 You can return a value or a promise to signale that the job has been completed.

 A name argument can be provided so that multiple process functions can be defined per queue.
 A named process will only process jobs that matches the given name.
+If you define multiple named process functions in one Queue they will run concurrently (in case jobs are queued for these processors).

 **Note:** in order to determine whether job completion is signaled by returning a promise or calling the `done` callback, Bull looks at